hannesdatta/course-dprep/content/docs/course/support/datacamp.md

 # Obtain access to Premium Content at Datacamp.com

 In this course, we use material provided by Datacamp.com that otherwise is only available via paid premium subscriptions.
-Students can make use of this material with their `@tilburguniversity.edu` account for free.
+Students can use this material for free with their `@tilburguniversity.edu` account.

 ## Getting started

-1) Please use this [invitation link]({{< param "Datacamp_Link" >}}) to enroll in the course's Datacamp classroom.
+1) Please register at [Tilburg University's library](https://www.tilburguniversity.edu/students/skills/programming) for the use of Datacamp using your `@tilburguniversity.edu` account.

+2) Next, enroll in the course's [Datacamp classroom]({{< param "Datacamp_Link" >}}), using the same `@tilburguniversity.edu` account.

-2) When logging in, please please provide your `@tilburguniversity.edu` email address.
+3) When logging in to Datacamp, please always provide your `@tilburguniversity.edu` email address, not your personal email address.

-3) After logging in, verify you have access to premium content (e.g., by checking whether you can [work on all chapters](https://datacamp.com/courses/intermediate-r)).
+4) After logging in, verify you have access to premium content (e.g., by checking whether you can [work on all chapters](https://datacamp.com/courses/intermediate-r)).

 <!--4) If you can't premium content, please send an [email to our library support team, asking them to provide you with full access for this course](mailto:Library-Scienceskills@tilburguniversity.edu).
 -->